 Battle has a population of 6700 people, compared to the 43,000 residents of Bexhill, and it already has a town council providing a first tier of local government above Rother District Council.
 This means that Battle councillors, rather than Rother District councillors, are making key decisions on functions and services that include: (4)

-If you live in or work in Bexhill, this governance review opens up a real opportunity for you to help shape a new future for the town.
-Indeed, everyone of any age is able to express their preference.
+If you live in or work in Bexhill, this governance review opens up an opportunity for you to help shape a new future for the town.